aryamanbhar/groupD_UNIHAVEN/README.md

 **Status:** Implemented

 **Limitations:**
 - Currently, the search functionality supports basic criteria such as location, price range, and accommodation type.
-However, some filters are not decided by the users but by the system.
+However, filters are not decided by the users but by the system.

 ### PBI FE-2: View comprehensive details of each accommodation
 **Status:** Partially Implemented